waltertamboer/api-documentation/source/guides/mollie-components/overview.rst

 At a high level, Mollie Components works by using a Javascript API to add fields to your checkout that your customer will use to enter their credit card details, such as their card number.

-Mollie Components does not give you access to the card holder data.
-Instead you need to create a payment intent upfront using the
+Mollie Components does not give you access to the card data.
+Instead you need to create a payment upfront using the :doc:`Create Payment </reference/v2/payments-api/create-payment>` or :doc:`Create Order </reference/v2/orders-api/create-order>` APIs.
-:doc:`Create Payment API </reference/v2/payments-api/create-payment>`.
-A successful call to this API would return an identifier for the transaction that you need to pass to Mollie Components to initialize the frontend and let the shopper pay.
+A successful call to this API will return a transaction identifier [TODO] that you need to pass to Mollie Components to initialize the frontend and let the shopper pay.

 Depending on various factors, the payment will either be completed frictionless (immediately) or the shopper needs to perform